-In 2012, I set out on an adventure to teach in schools in China.
-It taught me a lot about the differences between UK schools and the Chinese education system as I was lucky enough to experience teaching in both a public and private school setting.
+In 2012, I set out on an adventure to teach English in schools in China and I taught both in private and public schools.
+It taught me a lot about the differences between UK schools and the Chinese education system as I was lucky enough to experience both settings.

-Here are some of the main differences, and similarities, between both types of schools.
+Here are some of the main differences, and similarities, between public schools and private schools in China.

 Private schools are generally ultra-modern with tennis and basketball courts, snack shops and vending machine areas.
 There is usually ample outdoor space for the students to play.
 The classrooms have white boards, computers, internet access and air conditioning.